poppash/pynosemon/README.md

 ## Quickstart
 Given that `./src` contains your code (and its tests), run `docker container run -it -v $(pwd)/src:/src poppash/pynosemon /src`.

-- This image uses the `python:3.7-alpine` base image
+- This image extends from the `python:3.7-alpine` base image
 - Interactive mode (`-it`) allows us to quit `nodemon` using `CTRL+C`

 # Configuration